Photoemission "experiments" on holographic lattices: Fermionic spectral functions

 The general structure of different "phases" is seen in Fig.~\ref{figspec}, containing the numerical EDCs for three backgrounds ($\alpha=-0.6,-1.1,-2.5$), each for a range of conformal dimensions and for now with $\kappa=0$.
 As we have predicted, the gaped spectrum for $\alpha=-0.6$ (left panel) develops a sharp quasiparticle peak for increasing $\Delta$, whereas the gapless spectrum of $\alpha=-2.5$ loses a coherent quasiparticle as $\Delta$ grows (right panel).
 In the central panel we show the case with a featureless spectrum of $\alpha=-1.1$.
-Notice that the peak is in general asymmetric so the quasiparticle is not of Fermi liquid type.
-In this and subsequent figures we give the EDCs for six momenta placed along the $\Gamma\mathrm{XM}\Gamma$ (high-symmetry) path for the square lattice: $(0,0)$, $(\pi/2,0)$, $(\pi,0)$, $(\pi,\pi/2)$, $(\pi,\pi)$ and $(\pi/2,\pi/2)$; we call this the standard momentum set.
+Notice that the peak is in general asymmetric so the quasiparticle is not of Fermi liquid type.\footnote{In general, it is the asymmetry of momentum distribution curves (MDCs) that provides a litmus test for non-Fermi liquids, not the asymmetry of EDCs.
+However, it is known \cite{Iizuka:2011hg,Liu:2011} that in the context of EMD models of our type Fermi liquid behavior always goes hand-in-hand with symmetric EDCs.
+In fact, this is known to be true in absence of lattice, but our weak binding analysis in subsection \ref{secanal} extends this also to weak lattices.
+In Appendix \ref{secappmdc} we show examples of MDCs which are indeed asymmetric, providing stronger evidence for the existence of the non-Fermi liquid phase.
+Finally, the asymmetry of the EDC peak only makes sense sufficiently near the Fermi surface; further away, the quasiparticle loses coherence anyway and we can say very little about its expected shape.} In this and subsequent figures we give the EDCs for six momenta placed along the $\Gamma\mathrm{XM}\Gamma$ (high-symmetry) path for the square lattice: $(0,0)$, $(\pi/2,0)$, $(\pi,0)$, $(\pi,\pi/2)$, $(\pi,\pi)$ and $(\pi/2,\pi/2)$; we call this the standard momentum set.